 Sharon attended Western Oregon University where she earned her undergraduate degree in Psychology with a minor in Studio Art and her post-graduate degree in Rehabilitation and Mental Health Counseling, which emphasizes the needs of people with disabilities of all kinds.
 Sharon is earning hours towards licensure as an LPC and is under clinical supervision by Dr. Mike Myers.

 Sharon works with adults and teens in individual therapy.
 Sharon utilizes an individualized approach in her work with clients, often including aspects of positive psychology, mindfulness, and cognitive behavior therapy.
-Sharon assists clients in exploring choices and choose a hopeful and meaningful path forward.
+Sharon assists clients in exploring choices in order to choose a hopeful and meaningful path forward.

-Sharon has two grown children and four grandchildren and she enjoys dogs, gardening, photography, creative writing, reading, and travel.
+Sharon has two grown children and several grandchildren and she enjoys dogs, gardening, photography, creative writing, reading, and travel.

 Image already added

 The office staff share our counselors passion; in addition to sharing our counselor’s passion for human growth and development, our office staff provides full-service support to our clients.
 From their first contact with us to their last, clients are treated with respect, encouragement and complete confidentiality.
 The Counseling Center’s office administrative staff provides reception, authorization of benefits, secretarial support, insurance billing, collections, credentialing, contracting, and marketing, as well as some comic relief.
 Our office staff handles the day to day realities of running a business.
 This allows our counselors to focus solely on helping our clients to make positive changes within their lives.